cefet-rj-dal/harbinger/examples/tutorial/07-first-change-point-detector.md

 ```

+### Interpret the Result Visually

+The final plots are not just illustrations.
+They help the reader connect the method's internal output with the original series, making it easier to see why a point, range, motif, or symbolic pattern was emphasized and whether that emphasis is coherent with the stated objective of the example.

 ``` r
 # Plot the original series with the known change point
 har_plot(harbinger(), dataset$serie, event = dataset$event)
 ```

 ![plot of chunk unnamed-chunk-3](fig/07-first-change-point-detector/unnamed-chunk-3-1.png)

+### Run the Core Analysis

+With the environment and the method ready, we execute the central analytical step and inspect its immediate output.
+This is the point where the abstract idea described earlier becomes operational, so the reader should pay attention to what is produced and how Harbinger standardizes the result.

 ``` r